MoveFrequently/movefrequently/README.md

-# LiveLonger 💪
+# LiveLonger: 🖕🏼 sedentarism

 LiveLonger is a web application designed to help you fight sedentarism by delivering simple exercises to do at your desk every hour.
 Stay active and healthy while working! 🧘‍♀️ 🏃‍♂️

-## Contributing 🤝
+## Contributing

 We welcome contributions to LiveLonger!
 Here's how you can help:

-1. Fork the repository 🍴
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`) 🌿
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes ✍️
+3. Make your changes
-4. Run the test suite to ensure everything works ✅
+4. Run the test suite to ensure everything works
-5. Commit your changes (`git commit -m 'Add amazing feature'`) 💾
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to your branch (`git push origin feature/amazing-feature`) 🚀
+6. Push to your branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request 📬
+7. Open a Pull Request

 Please make sure your PR:

-- Includes tests for new functionality 🧪
+- Includes tests for new functionality
-- Updates documentation as needed 📝
+- Updates documentation as needed
-- Follows the existing code style 🎨
+- Follows the existing code style
-- Includes a clear description of the changes 📋
+- Includes a clear description of the changes

 For major changes, please open an issue first to discuss what you would like to change. 💭